 We offer resume collections at University of Houston, Florida A&M, Southern University Law Center, Texas Southern University, University of District of Columbia, University of Chicago, NYU, University of Pennsylvania, Northwestern University, University of California - Berkeley, University of Michigan, Georgetown, Notre Dame, Emory, Pepperdine, Baylor, Tulane, Texas A&M, Kentucky, Georgia State, and Louisville.
 We are also participating in the Sunbelt Diversity Job Fair, the Southeastern Minority Job Fair, and Lavender Law.

 Summer associate profile:

-Waller recruits students who are diverse in thought, background and education, especially those with strong ties to the four Southeastern cities in which we are located.
-Individuals who have a track record of academic excellence and are motivated to learn and be integrated in a collegial environment will excel at Waller.
+Waller recruits students who are diverse in thought, background and education, especially those with strong ties to the five Southeastern cities in which we are located.
+Individuals who have a record of academic excellence and are motivated to learn and be integrated in a collegial environment excel at Waller.

 Summer program components:

 Waller's Summer Program combines cutting-edge mentoring with the opportunity to engage in live matters and other assignments with attorneys across all practice areas and offices.

 Summer Associates will contribute to current client matters and have opportunities to attend depositions, trials, hearings, negotiations and client conferences.
 Each summer associate will work closely with one or two mentors who will introduce their mentee to attorneys in all five offices, assist with project selection, and advise on practice group preferences.
 Throughout the program, numerous social functions afford opportunities to get to know Waller partners, associates, and fellow Summer Associates on a personal level.